stanmaz/BBOalert/README.md

 You are also allowed to define Alt-key shortcuts as shown in this example :

     Shortcut,AltA,this text will be inserted if you press Alt-A key

+The \n token within the shortcut text will split it and each part will be sent immediately.
+Example :

+   Shortcut,WC,Welcome\nwe are playing SAYC\nItalian discard\n

+This should be used only in the chat box only to increase the readabilit of the message by subdividing it separate lines.

 Note : check for potential conflicts with Alt key shortcuts of the browser.

 ### Full Disclosure BSS file support